DR. JAMES H. CROWDIS RUN RACE INSTRUCTIONS

 All runners will turn left off College Street into the finish area with about fifty yards remaining.
 Those in the 10K will run to the left of the finish chute after the first 5K and continue on the second 5K.

 Finishers should not stop at the finish line but should continue moving through the chute and remain in the same order in which they crossed the finish line.
 At the end of the chute the runner will pass through an orange tent and be draped with a finisher medal while receiving a place of finish card.
-Finishers should take the card to the appropriate table (5K or 10K) and record their name, age, gender and race (5K or 10K), and walker or runner on the card.
-The card should then be placed in the appropriate box according to gender and age group.
-There will be a separate box for walkers (do not place in age group box).
+Finishers should continue and stop under the blue tent to record their name, age, gender, race (5K or 10K), and walker or runner on the card.
+The card should then be placed in either 5K or 10K box.
 Anyone who has difficulty writing after the race will be assisted.
 Overall finish results will be posted in the social hall as they are completed.

-Water will be available at the start line before the race, and at the end of the finish line chute.
+Water will be available after passing through the blue tent.
 Water, soft drinks, fruit and cookies will be available after the race in the church social hall.
 Participants are asked to not take more than their fair share and should place trash in receptacles.